PrabodhGyawali/GMX-Arb-UI/README.md

 # Onboarding Experience
 - Add `.env` pair for private key with a lot of explanation
-- Add powershell code to run the bot:
-    - set path to `C:\funding-rate-arbitrage`
-    - set path to `~/funding-rate-arbitrage`

 # Instructions
 - TODO: Add Instructions in Home page if there are no Positions

 # Logs Clear
 - Clear Log by sending backend request

-#

 # Future related work
 - TODO: Allow user to use testnet: from changing settings